Michael Niavarani

-Michael Niavarani (born April 29, 1968 in Vienna, Austria) is an Austrian-Persian stand-up comedian in the tradition of Austrian cabaret, an author, and a TV and movie actor.
+Michael Niavarani (born April 29, 1968, in Vienna, Austria) is an Austrian-Persian stand-up comedian in the tradition of Austrian cabaret, an author, and a TV and movie actor.
 Niavarani, whose comedic work often draws on his inter-cultural upbringing, is a central figure of the Austrian cabaret scene.
 Since 1992, he has been director of the Kabarett Simpl, a Viennese cabaret that opened in 1912.
 In 2010, Niavarani won the Austrian Kabarett Award.

-He is also a three times winner of the Romy award.
+He is also a three-time winner of the Romy award.